Orders of precedence in the United Kingdom: Baronets, knights and holders of state honours

 The two highest orders of chivalry in England and Wales, and in Scotland, are the Order of the Garter, and the Order of the Thistle, respectively.
 Knights/Ladies Companion of the Order of the Garter (KG/LG) and Knights/Ladies of the Order of the Thistle (KT/LT) precede baronets (Bt./Btss.).
 After the baronets then come the remaining members of all the other British orders of chivalry, starting with Knights/Dames Grand Cross of the Order of the Bath (GCB), in the following order of their ranks: Knight or Dame Grand Cross, Knight or Dame Commander, Commander or Companion, Lieutenant or Officer, and Member.

 For individual members with equivalent ranks but of different orders, precedence is accorded based on the seniority of the British orders of chivalry: the Order of the Bath, the Order of St Michael and St George, the Royal Victorian Order, and the Order of the British Empire.
 For equivalent ranks and orders, those appointed earlier precede those appointed later.
 Knights Bachelor come after Knights Commander of the Order of the British Empire.

-Wives of Knights Companion of the Order of the Garter, Knights of the Order of the Thistle, and Knights Grand Cross, Knights Commanders, and Commanders or Companions of the other orders receive precedence based on their husbands' positions.
+Wives of Knights Companion of the Order of the Garter, Knights of the Order of the Thistle, and Knights Grand Cross, Knights Commanders, and Commanders or Companions of the other orders of chivalry, all receive precedence based on their husbands' positions.
 Wives of individuals of a certain rank follow in precedence after female holders of the same rank.
-Thus, wives of Knights Grand Cross follow Dames Grand Cross.
+Thus, for example, wives of Knights Grand Cross follow Dames Grand Cross.

 Wives of baronets go immediately above all Dames Grand Cross of the British chivalric orders, and therefore are below Ladies Companion and wives of Knights Companion of the Order of the Garter, Ladies and wives of Knights of the Order of the Thistle, and wives of Knights of the Order of St Patrick.
 Baronets' widows follow rules similar to dowager peeresses: a widow of a previous baronet comes immediately before the wife of the present baronet.